 Examine the Company you are considering as your vendor.

-The reputable company’s generally will react quickly to your inquiry, provide you with a demonstration of systems available or give a demo access, provide references, offer multiple products to review and display their customers on their web site.
+The reputable companies generally will react quickly to your inquiry, provide you with a demonstration of systems available or give a demo access, provide references, offer multiple products to review and display their customers on their web site.
 At MotoMon, we allow you to view our product demonstrations online.
 We are proud of our distinguished list of customers, and we promote many of them on our web site: www.auto-gps.eu

 Wireless Networks – GO GSM/GPRS

-For On-Line GPS tracking, the wireless network is used to communicate the stored GPS data from the vehicle/asset, so location, speed and stop times can be viewed in live real-time.
+For On-Line GPS tracking, the wireless network is used to communicate the stored GPS data from the vehicle/asset, so location, speed and stop times can be viewed live in real-time.
 Think in terms of how mobile phones work.
 There are two types used: Digital Cellular, and Satellite.
 Obviously, digital cellular is more popular due to cost.
 This is the same with communicating On-Line GPS data for vehicle tracking.

 Wireless Networks: Cellular vs. Satellite

 - Digital cellular monthly service fees are less expensive

 A digital cellular-based system is the best way to go for the vast majority of companies that want to use a real-time system for nearly any type of tracking.

 If you are looking to purchase a MotoMon GPS tracking system, then you should be looking for a system that operates on a GSM/GPRS digital wireless network.
 All of the 1st tier wireless communication companies in the U.S. market have moved to digital wireless networks.
 There are two types of digital wireless protocols that the major communication companies have utilized for the build-out of their wireless networks

 Should only be used when worldwide or 100% coverage is an essential customer requirement, then usage of satellite communication is justified.